-In this fourth and final installment of a four-part series, we will continue to look at the future of work through 2030, and how today’s active duty military and veterans can prepare to be global-workplace ready.
+In this fourth and final instalment of a four-part series, we will continue to look at the future of work through 2030, and how today’s active duty military and veterans can prepare to be global workplace ready.

-Business and financial software company, Intuit’s 2020 Report reveals some interesting workforce trends that it claims will shape the next decade of work and employment—worldwide.
+Business and financial software company, Intuit’s Workplace Trends Report reveals some interesting workforce trends that it claims will shape the next decade of work and employment—worldwide.

 Intuit says that “Traditional employment will no longer be the norm, replaced by contingent workers such as freelancers, contractors, temps, and part-time workers.
 The long-term trend of hiring contingent workers will continue to accelerate with more than 80 percent of large corporations planning to substantially increase their use of a flexible workforce.”

 The impetus for this trend began with the 2007 – 2008, global economic crisis.
 It was first thought that workers were underemployed or partially employed because adequate full-time jobs didn’t exist.

 Now, the trend continues it seems, because workers enjoy the flexibility of freelance work and self-employment.

 As businesses react to this growing trend and convert more positions to contingent contracts for their own reasons, and because of employee demands for flexible work, workers may need to adjust how they view employment.

 The “gig economy” is real!

 We are currently living and working in the gig economy, one in which workers earn a living from multiple employers, entrepreneurship supplemented by part-time work, and freelance jobs.